Skip to content

 knowis workbench meets coding assistant

-In our product, architecture and design are not an afterthoughts.
+In our workbench, architecture and design are not an afterthoughts.
 They are executable assets packaged as living design files that define: what gets built, how it works and why it matters.

 From ideation to architecture to design specs, we align early and keep everything versioned and in sync with Git repo, pipelines and stacks.

-So we took a mainstream coding assistant to run a hackathon.
+So we took Cursor - one of the most used coding assistants these days - to run a hackathon.
 We didn’t write user stories.
 We didn’t hand over vague requirements.
 Instead, we fed the coding assistant the structured design artifacts generated from the knowis Workbench.
 Simple.

 The Result?
 It worked well: